cmohge1/lrbs-digital-scholarly-editing/about.md

 - Facility with transcribing documents in Markdown, HTML, and XML (using the standards of the Text Encoding Initiative).

-- Your very own miniature digital critical edition of a literary document.
+- The ability to make your own digital critical edition of a literary document.

 - Awareness of the problems and challenges of digital editions.